 Is the Amazon Tap a failed product akin to the Fire Phone?

-The Tap is an extension of the Amazon Alexa ecosystem that started with the Echo, and it doesn't have to be a major hit.
-The Fire Phone tried to bolster the company into the massive smartphone market, which is a much bigger deal.
+The Tap is an extension of the Amazon Alexa ecosystem that started with the Echo, so it didn't have to be a major hit unlike the Fire Phone, which was Amazon's first and last foray into the smartphone market.

-Even if Amazon Echo and the rest of these voice activated products flopped, it wouldn't nearly be as tragic as what their phone was.
+Even if the Amazon Echo and the rest of these voice activated products were to flop, it wouldn't be as damaging as their smartphone launch.

-Luckily the company managed to create a hit product that allowed them to create the Tap and Dot, which aren't failures.
+Fortunately the Echo was a hit product that allowed them to create the Tap and Dot, and the Echo Dot is no failure.

-- On Amazon.com, the Amazon Tap garnered over a 1,000 reviews and a 4 out of 5 star rating.
+- On Amazon.com, the Amazon Tap garnered over thousands of reviews and 4 out of a 5 star rating.

 It's not like the company created a terrible device; it just felt a little too niche.

 Top 5 Pros of Amazon Tap

-It wouldn't be far to list bad things about the Tap without talking the good things it has.
+It wouldn't be fair to list bad things about the Tap without talking about the good things it has.

 Here are the top 5 pros of the Amazon Tap: